gupta20aanchal/AI-Chat-Application/README.md

 ```
 ### 🌍 Deployment
 This project is deployed using Vercel.
-You can access the live version here:
+You can access the live version here: https://ai-chat-application-gi7fccpbd-aanchal-guptas-projects.vercel.app/
-👉 AI Chat Application

 ### 🧠 How It Works
 The user sends a message in the chat.